Creative Foundation Inc in 1999 was First Lauched at Red River College in North America

 When first launced in Winnipeg in 1999, approximately 200 students benefited from the educationally stimulating exchange between professionals and students.
 The speakers came from across section of professional backgrounds from philosophers to graphic designer, teacher, architect and author.
 Mr. Dave Williamson, who is an accomplished author presented a keynote address to declare the interactive seminar and workshop open.

 The afternoon was fun filled with cultural dances, mime and musical performances.
 Both students and their teachers went on stage to dance.
-During the dance session, Patrick Keenan, the Director of Music, Creative Foundation Inc; led the musical group while Ms. Bola Olorundare, the Director of storytelling and dance of the Foundation led the Ariya Afrika Cultural Group of which she is also the President.
+During the dance session, Patrick Keenan, the Director of Music, Creative Foundation Inc; led the musical group while Ms. Bola Olorundare, the Director of storytelling and dance of the Foundation led the Ariya Afrika Cultural Group of which she is also the CEO.

 Yisa Akinbolaji, Founder of this Foundation which began in Nigeria, in 1994 and President of the Winnipeg Chapter, thanked Red River College and all the participants and speakers for helping to keep the vision alive.
-He also thank God - the driving force in everything he does.
+He also thank God, the driving force in everything he does.

 Two lecture theaters were used to accommodate students that registered from across various School Divisions in Winnipeg.
 Ms. Kenny Daodu and Eleanor Coopsammy, the Secretary of the Creative Foundation were the Masters of Ceremony for the event.
 Other distinguished dignitaries include Mr. Gerald Folkerts, the President of the Manitoba Society of Artists, Mr. Duncan McMonagle, journalism instructor at the Red River College and Ms. Lori Skinner, Co-ordinator, International Education, Red River College.